||Circle Five Beef, Inc.

 8,500 head of Feeder Cattle on 62.5 Acres of Total Drainage

 Type of Livestock Waste Control Facility

-The holding ponds must be designed, constructed, operated and maintained to control the manure, litter and process wastewater generated during the storage period plus the runoff produced by a 25-year, 24-hour storm event.
+The holding pond must be designed, constructed, operated and maintained to control the manure, litter and process wastewater generated during the storage period plus the runoff produced by a 25-year, 24-hour storm event (5.1 inches).
 The storage period capacity for the open lots must be no less than the greater of the expected average runoff from the month of June or the maximum runoff expected between land application or disposal events.

 Section(s) Of The NMP